 Some of our favorite therapeutic essential oils are lavender, peppermint, lemongrass.
 Over the course of my working career, I’ve worked in some very stressful situations, specifically conflict areas internationally.

-I’ve always taken essential oils with me that help open my airways and relax me.
+I’ve always packed essential oils on my travels that help open my airways while relaxing me.

 Sometimes I have a chronic cough from my allergies but not when I use essential oils.
 The three below are my favorite.